BaconStrps/Hydrogen-Membrane/README.md

 calculates the boundaries of the membrane, then calculates how many hydrogens are facing the membrane on each water and adds them up outputting everything to output.txt.

 **THIS PROGRAM CURRENTLY ASSUMES THE HEADGROUP HAS A NITROGEN.
-THIS CAN BE CHANGED IN GRO.H AT LINE 136**
+THIS CAN BE CHANGED IN GRO.CPP AT LINE 105**

 -f (step.gro) (string)
    	filename / path to file (.gro file)